Dee-Techie/Cybersecurity-Portfolio/Write-Ups/Nmap.md

 | `-F`  | Fast scan (top 100 ports)                   |
 | `-p`  | Define specific port ranges or scan all     |

+> If you run nmap 10.10.100.85 with local user privileges the scan will default to connect scan (-sT).

-(Refer toi the cheat sheet for more options.
+(Refer to the cheat sheet for more options.

 ## 🪄 Limiting Port Range